 No student groups will have access to the mail centers from September 1 - October 15.

-Please contact the manager as soon as possible to arrange for a mailbox stuffing by phone at 854-0101.
+Please contact the manager as soon as possible to arrange for a mailbox stuffing by phone at 854-6685.
 S/he will provide you with the necessary authorization form.
-The Mail Stuffing Authorization Form must be completed and signed by your Student Affairs adviser.
+The Mail Stuffing Authorization Form must be completed and signed by your Undergraduate Student Life adviser.
 All requests must be approved by the manager of the Student Mail Center.

 Student groups with national or off-campus affiliations may be subject to a stuffing fee of $550.